arcus-azure/arcus.messaging/docs/preview/02-getting-started.md

 :::note[Used terms]
 * *message handler:* a custom implementation of an Arcus Messaging-provided interface that processes a deserialized Azure Service Bus message.
-* *message pump:* an Arcus Messaging-provided registered service that receives Azure Service Bus messages for you, and "pumps" them through your *message handlers*.
+* *message pump:* an Arcus Messaging-provided registered service that retrieves Azure Service Bus messages for you, and "pumps" them through your *message handlers*.
 :::

 ## The basics